MicrosoftDocs/architecture-center/docs/data-science-process/overview-content.md

 MLflow consists of several key functionalities:

-- **Track experiments**: You can use MLflow to keep track of experiments, including parameters, code versions, metrics, and output Azure Files.
+- **Track experiments**: You can use MLflow to keep track of experiments, including parameters, code versions, metrics, and output files.
 This feature helps you compare different runs and efficiently manage the experimentation process.

 - **Package code**: It provides a standardized format for packaging machine learning code, which includes dependencies and configurations.
 This packaging makes it easier to reproduce runs and share code with others.